• Skip to main content

 In most cases, the pain will ease up in a day or two.
 This pain might feel more severe to some people suffering from runner’s toe, depending on the amount of pressure that’s building up under the toenail from the bleeding.

 Sometimes, the nail will start to lift upwards from all the pressure from the blood underneath.
-The nail often also thickens and comes brittle before falling off altogether.
+The nail often also thickens and becomes brittle before falling off altogether.

 Other Reasons Why Your Toenail Has Turned Black